Bankruptcy Blog

 If you determine you qualify to file a certain chapter and you also qualify for a discharge, then you need to determine if you should file.
 There are many important factors you need to consider before you file.
 Once you file a Chapter 7 you can’t just walk away, as the trustee will say, “Your assets are mine!”

 Talk to an experienced bankruptcy attorney.
-The experienced attorneys with Bankruptcy Law Group offer a free initial consultation were we will listen to your situation and help you to understand what options are available to you.
+The experienced attorneys with Bankruptcy Law Group offer a free initial consultation where we will listen to your situation and help you to understand what options are available to you.